totaljs/jComponent/readme.md

     instance.readonly();
-    // Is combination: component.noDirty(), component.noValid() and component.getter = null.
+    // Is combination: component.noDirty(), component.noValid() and component.getter = null
-    // Any special function.
+    // and it's meant as read-only data from the model.

     instance.reset();